logan-edwards/prime-formula/README.md

 # prime-formula
-Basic implementation of an algorithm for prime numbers with
+Basic implementation of an algorithm for prime numbers